 Frequently Asked Questions about Chengyu

-Below are some of the most frequently asked questions related to the Chinese idioms known as chengyu.
+Below are some of the most frequently asked questions related to Chinese idioms.

 A chengyu is a Chinese idiom made up of four characters.
-There are exceptions where there are more characters, but 4 character chengyu is the norm.
+There are exceptions where there are more characters, but 4 characters is the norm.

 In short, there are thousands of chengyu you can learn.
 So obviously it’s impossible to learn them all.
-Instead, I’d focus on the basic chengyu featured in this article as well as other resources I point out for learning commonly used chengyu.
+It’s best to find the most common idioms and try to learn the ones you can use in daily life.

-While having some knowledge of chengyu is helpful, it’s not essential.
+While having some knowledge of Chinese idioms is helpful, it’s not essential.
 I would focus on the basics in Mandarin until you are an intermediate or advanced speaker.
-The primary benefit of learning chengyu apart from improving your Chinese is enriching your knowledge of Chinese history.
+The primary benefit of learning idioms, apart from improving your Chinese, is enriching your knowledge of Chinese history.

-As a fluent speaker in Chinese that has only memorized a handful of chengyu, I would focus more on memorizing general vocabulary instead of chengyu.
+As a fluent Mandarin speaker that has only memorized a handful of these idioms, I would focus more on memorizing general vocabulary.
 You should think of knowing chengyu as a “nice to have” skill whereas expanding your vocabulary is essential.

-Chinese idioms or chengyu, are super important to Chinese culture.
-Should you want to enrich your knowledge of Chinese language and history or simply want to impress locals on your trip to China, try learning some chengyu.
+China’s idioms, or chengyu, are super important to culture.
+Should you want to enrich your knowledge of Mandarin language and history or simply want to impress locals on your trip to China, try learning some chengyu.

 But remember to prioritize learning general vocabulary over chengyu in your studies…

-To get started, I’d do some more reading on chengyu online along with purchasing some resources on Amazon that introduce commonly used chengyu.
+To get started, I’d do some more reading on idioms online along with purchasing some resources on Amazon that introduce commonly used chengyu.